Clever-ISA/Clever-ISA/specs/main.md

 - Inserts `IO` to the Global Synchronization Order.

 Instructions:
 - 0x806 (in): Reads `ss` bytes from the I/O Device at the address given in `r2` into `r0`.
+Performs the `IO` synchronization operation.
 - 0x807 (out): Writes `ss` bytes from `r0` to the I/O Device at the address given in `r2`.
+Performs the `IO` synchronization operation.

 I/O Device Addresses are 64-bit values, which correspond to some identifier assigned to devices.
-The I/O Device Addresses from 0x00000000-0xffffffff are reserved for use with this specification, future versions, and extensions thereof.
+The I/O Device Addresses from 0x00000000-0xffffffff are reserved for use with this specification, future versions, extensions, and technical documents thereof.
 All other device addresses have machine specific use.

 If a device is not available on the machine, then reading it shall yield `0` and writing to it shall have no effect.

-Both `in` and `out` instructions participate in the global synchronization order
+The `IO` synchronization operation does not make any Visibility Candidates visible to any subsequent memory operation, and does not have any Visibility Candidates.
+It still participates in the global synchronization order.

 ### Mass Register Storage